CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-postgres.md

 Now let's restore the sample database **Arc-Demo-Bkp** from source server **PostgresLocal** on to the Postgres server **postgres01** running on an Azure Arc environment with a new Database named **Restored_Arc-Demo-Bkp**.

-First, let's create an empty database on the destination system in your Azure Arc enabled PostgreSQL Hyperscale server group
+First, let's create an empty database on the destination system in your Azure Arc-enabled PostgreSQL Hyperscale server group

 1. Right-click on the postgres01 server on the pgAdmin and then Select Create -> Database option from postgres01 database menu